tnyeanderson/heart-sms-backend/docs/mqtt.md

 ## Authentication / Authorization

 Authentication to the broker and authorization to pub/sub to different topics uses [mosquitto-go-auth](https://github.com/iegomez/mosquitto-go-auth).
-It queries the following endpoints:
+It queries the following endpoints of the API:

 ```
 /api/v1/mqtt/login